Wendover: Northwest Utah Road Trip Day 2

 I thought for sure we had been the victim of a railroad spike since we were warned that flat tires are very common on the railroad byway.
-After getting the tire repaired, we found out that the cause was due to a very small, polished rock that punctured our new tire 🙁 We learned that spikes can be found on the railway and in fact, we had found one, however most of the flats are due to these very sharp rocks.
-We were thankful it happened in town where it was much easier to change the tire than if it had gone flat while driving.
+After getting the tire repaired, we found out that the cause was due to a very small, polished rock that punctured our new tire. 🙁 We learned that spikes can be found on the railway, and in fact, we had found one, however, most of the flats are due to these very sharp rocks.
+We were thankful it happened in the town where it was much easier to change the tire than if it had gone flat while driving.

-Just off a dirt near the salt flats is a lesser known local attraction, Danger Cave.
+Just off a dirt road near the salt flats is a lesser-known local attraction, Danger Cave.
 We were passing by and decided to make a quick stop.
 We knew it was closed off and only accessible by a special tour, but we thought we’d see what it is all about.
 Just a few short steps from the road, you’ll find a metal barricade preventing entry.
 This was done because visitors were not preserving the area as needed.
 It is listed on the National Register of Historic Places.
-Scientific archaeological excavations were made here in the late 1940’s by the University of Utah archaeologists.
-Artifacts were uncovered that date back to the end of the last Ice Age, 12,000 years ago!
+Scientific archaeological excavations were made here in the late 1940s by the University of Utah archaeologists.
+Artifacts have been uncovered that date back to the end of the last Ice Age, 12,000 years ago!

 According to the brochure we picked up, Ronald Rood leads the tours and is a professional archaeologist who assisted with the excavations and is a former Utah Assistant State Archaeologist.
 To learn more about tours, visit the website: Metcalf Danger Cave Tours.

 This past May, we were saddened to hear about the damage and stolen property from the Danger Cave.
 I haven’t seen any updates to determine if the contents were recovered or if those responsible have been located.
 You can read more about it here: Thieves Damage Danger Cave State Park Heritage Area

 The world-famous Bonneville Salt Flats